webqit/webflo/README.md

 }
 ```

-The above works because Webflo takes a *default action* when `next()` is called at the *edge* of the workflow - the point where there are no more step functions as there are URL segments.
+The `next()` function still comes in above because Webflo takes a *default action* when `next()` is called at the *edge* of the workflow - this point where there are no more step functions as there are URL segments.

 **For workflows in the `/server` directory**, the *default action* of `next()`ing at the edge is to go match and return a static file in the `public` directory.